fratajcz/speos/docs/source/extension.rst

 Adding Mouse Knockout Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Mouse Knockout data is matched to the disease of a given run by the file ``data/mgi/query_mapping.yaml``.
+Mouse Knockout data is matched to the disease of a given run by the file :obj:`data/mgi/query_mapping.yaml`:obj:.
 An excerpt of this file shows you how the mapping has to look like:

 .. code-block:: text
+    :linenos:
+    :caption: data/mgi/query_mapping.yaml

     "cardiovascular_disease":
         file: "./data/mgi/cad_query.txt"
     "immune_dysregulation":
         file: "./data/mgi/immune_dysreg_query.txt"

-In every line, a disease tag ``"cardiovascular_disease"`` is mapped to a file ``"./data/mgi/cad_query.txt"`` in yaml format.
-So, if you added your disease with the tag ``my_disease`` and want to add the mouse knockout genes obtained from the `MGI Database <https://www.informatics.jax.org/allele>`_ and saved at ``data/mgi/my_disease_query.txt`` then add the following lines to ``data/mgi/query_mapping.yaml``:
+In every line, a disease tag :obj:`"cardiovascular_disease"` is mapped to a file :obj:`"./data/mgi/cad_query.txt"` in yaml format.
+So, if you added your disease with the tag :obj:`my_disease` and want to add the mouse knockout genes obtained from the `MGI Database <https://www.informatics.jax.org/allele>`_ and saved at ``data/mgi/my_disease_query.txt`` then add the following lines to ``data/mgi/query_mapping.yaml``:

 .. code-block:: text

     "my_disease":
         file: "./data/mgi/my_disease_query.txt"

-and with the next run your freshly added mouse KO genes will automatically be selected for ``my_disease``.
+and with the next run your freshly added mouse KO genes will automatically be selected for :obj:`my_disease`.

 Adding Differential Gene Expression Data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Differential gene expression data is matched to the disease of a given run by the file ``data/dge/mapping.yaml``.
+Differential gene expression data is matched to the disease of a given run by the file :obj:`data/dge/mapping.yaml`.
 An excerpt of this file shows you how the mapping has to look like:

 .. code-block:: text
+    :linenos:
+    :caption: data/dge/mapping.yaml (excerpt)

     "cardiovascular_disease":
         "Coronary Artery Disease":